Rail transport in Malaysia: Introduction of modern commuter services and urban transit (1995-2023)

-Ongoing projects (2016-present)
+Ongoing projects (2023-present)

 Malaysia's rail transport continues to expand and modernize, with several significant projects currently underway or in planning stages.

 One of the most ambitious projects is the East Coast Rail Link (ECRL), which began construction in 2017.
 The ECRL aims to connect the East Coast region of Peninsular Malaysia with the more developed West Coast, running from Kota Bharu in Kelantan to Port Klang in Selangor.
 This project is expected to reduce travel times, boost economic development in the east coast states, and improve the overall efficiency of Malaysia's rail network.
+This project will also see the introduction of rail services to Terengganu.